 Good Samaritan Drug Overdose Laws: Good Samaritan drug overdose laws can also help to support naloxone expansion programs by providing immunity from criminal prosecution to individuals experiencing an overdose or their companion to request emergency services during an overdose in an effort to prevent overdose-related fatalities.
 Experts recommend using Good Samaritan drug overdose laws as a way to reduce overdose deaths.

 Two main categories exist under the Good Samaritan framework.
 The first type encourages the wider prescription and use of naloxone.
 It encourages that prescribers acting in good faith are allowed to prescribe naloxone to persons who may be able to use it to reverse opioid overdose by reducing the possibility of legal action against the prescriber and naloxone administrator.
 The second type encourages bystanders to seek medical help without fear of arrest or other adverse consequences.
-As of June 2016, all but three states (Kansas, Montana, and Wyoming) have passed legislation to increase naloxone access to community members.
+As of July 2017, all 50 states and the District of Columbia have passed legislation to improve naloxone access to community members.

 Examples of Naloxone Expansion Programs

 - Project Lazarus: This North Carolina-based organization provides technical assistance to community groups and clinics on overdose prevention and opioid safety education.
 In addition to coalition building and community engagement activities, the Project Lazarus program has created toolkits and trainings designed for pharmacies, care managers, primary care providers, emergency department staff, law enforcement, and first responders on opioid overdose prevention.